 The ongoing tug-of-war between flat IT budgets and escalating business demand for disaster recovery (DR) shows no signs of abating.
 This is driving IT organizations to become more creative as they attempt to devise new ways to get the most out of their IT budgets.
+One option that's drawn interest in this tough economy is the notion of outsourcing, and lately, both traditional outsourcing and cloud computing have been attracting a great deal of attention.
+The disaster recovery realm is no exception.
+Traditional outsourcing models and cloud-based variants are considered more often, particularly as organizations that formerly neglected DR now seek to leap forward to address this gap in their IT capabilities.

 A major attraction to outsourcing of any kind is cost reduction.
 Building a DR capability has historically been an expensive proposition with significant investments in capital equipment such as servers and storage, bandwidth, and even secondary data centers.
 While technologies like virtualization can reduce some up-front costs, the perception of DR as an expensive insurance policy persists.
 But with newer and improved technology, outsourcing disaster recovery can potentially lower its costs.